danilgarmaev/hackos-3/prompts_template/error_description_generation/error_description_generation.md

 ```

 with:
-- "error_type": the type of error that the line represents, must be "fatal", "runtime", "warning" or "no_error",
+- "error_type": the type of error, must be "fatal", "runtime", "warning" or "no_error",
-- "severity": the severity (LogLevel) of the error, must be "error", "warn", or "notice",
+- "severity": the severity of the error, must be "error", "warn", or "notice",
 - "description": a brief interpretation of the log line.

 ### Example sessions